What is Requirements Traceability Matrix (RTM) in Testing?

 What is Traceability Matrix (TM)?

-A Traceability Matrix is a document that co-relates any two-baseline documents that require a many-to-many relationship to check the completeness of the relationship.
+A Traceability Matrix is a document that correlates any two baseline documents that require a many-to-many relationship to check the completeness of the relationship.

-It is used to track the requirements and to check the current project requirements are met.
+It is used to track the requirements and to check whether the current project requirements are met.

-Requirement Traceability Matrix (RTM) is a document that maps and traces user requirement with test cases.
+A Requirement Traceability Matrix (RTM) is a document that maps and traces user requirements with test cases.
 It captures all requirements proposed by the client and requirement traceability in a single document, delivered at the conclusion of the Software development life cycle.
-The main purpose of Requirement Traceability Matrix is to validate that all requirements are checked via test cases such that no functionality is unchecked during Software testing.
+The main purpose of the Requirement Traceability Matrix is to validate that all requirements are checked via test cases, such that no functionality is unchecked during Software testing.

-The main agenda of every tester should be to understand the client’s requirement and make sure that the output product should be defect-free.
+The main agenda of every tester should be to understand the client’s requirements and make sure that the output product is defect-free.
 To achieve this goal, every QA should understand the requirement thoroughly and create positive and negative test cases.

-This would mean that the software requirements provided by the client have to be further split into different scenarios and further to test cases.
-Each of this case has to be executed individually.
+This would mean that the software requirements provided by the client have to be further split into different scenarios and further into test cases.
+Each of these cases has to be executed individually.

-The traceability matrix is typically a worksheet that contains the requirements with its all possible test scenarios and cases and their current state, i.e. if they have been passed or failed.
+The traceability matrix is typically a worksheet that contains the requirements with all possible test scenarios and cases and their current state, i.e., if they have been passed or failed.
 This would help the testing team to understand the level of testing activities done for the specific product.

-Which Parameters to include in Requirement Traceability Matrix?
+Which Parameters to include in the Requirement Traceability Matrix?

 • Requirement ID